MahdiAll99/MEDimage/docs/configuration_file.rst

 Example of a full settings dictionary
 -------------------------------------

-Here is an example of a complete settings disctionary:
+Here is an example of a complete settings dictionary:

 .. raw:: html